 Stress or anxiety

-Like every other living creature, dogs also experience stress and anxiety.
-A stressed dog can calm n is through panting; a stressed dog might find it hard to get a good sleep at night.
+Like every other living creature, dogs experience stress and anxiety.
+A distressed dog can calm down by panting, but a stressed dog might struggle to sleep well at night.

-Loud sounds such as fireworks and thunderstorms are stressful situations for dogs, making them sleepless and causing panting throughout the night.
+Loud sounds, such as fireworks and thunderstorms, are stressful for dogs.
+They make them sleepless and cause panting throughout the night.

-A dog with separation anxiety might find it hard to sleep without the owner and wander around the house and pant at night; dogs suffering from separation anxiety are prone to panting at night.
+A dog with separation anxiety might find it hard to sleep without the owner, wander around the house, and pant at night; dogs suffering from separation anxiety are prone to panting at night.

-Panting helps dogs to relax during a traumatic event.
+Panting helps dogs experiencing distress to relax during a traumatic event.

 Environmental issues